TylerSwarm06/active_directory/README.md

 ```
 3. This brings up a GUI login prompt.
 Enter the domain administrator credentials.
 The workstation is now joined to the domain.

+# Creating Groups and Users
+1. Created ad_schema.json with group and users as a config file.
+2. Created gen_ad.ps1 to generate AD environment from JSON config file.